A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Introduction

 To address the heavy burden in point cloud annotation, a promising solution is label-efficient learning, a machine learning paradigm that prioritizes model training with minimal annotation while still achieving desired accuracy.
 Due to its importance and high practical values, label-efficient point cloud learning has recently emerged as a thriving research field with numerous studies for learning effective models from limited point annotations.
 Various approaches have been explored with different data requirements and application scenarios.
 To this end, a systematic survey is urgently needed to provide a comprehensive overview of this field, covering multiple learning approaches and setups over various tasks in an organized manner.

 We thus present a comprehensive literature review of recent advancements in label-efficient learning of point clouds.
-Specifically, we review existing studies based on task and data prerequisites and categorize them into four distinct approaches: 1) \textit{Data Augmentation}, which augments limited labelled training data distribution via data augmentation; 2) \textit{Domain Transfer}, which utilizes labelled data from source domain(s) to train robust models for unlabelled target domain(s); 3) \textit{Weakly-Supervised Learning}, which trains robust models with weakly labelled point clouds; and 4) \textit{Pretrained Foundation Models}, which leverages unsupervised or multi-modal pretraining to facilitate 3D modelling with less annotations.
+Specifically, we review existing studies based on task and data prerequisites and categorize them into four distinct approaches: 1) \textit{Data Augmentation}, which expands limited labelled training data distribution via data augmentation; 2) \textit{Domain Transfer}, which utilizes labelled data from source domain(s) to train robust models for unlabelled target domain(s); 3) \textit{Weakly-Supervised Learning}, which trains robust models with weakly labelled point clouds; and 4) \textit{Pretrained Foundation Models}, which leverages unsupervised or multi-modal pretraining to facilitate 3D modelling with less annotations.
+Fig. \ref{fig:overall-pipeline} shows an overall picture of existing label-efficient learning approaches.
 For each label-efficient learning approach, we introduce the problem setup and provide an exhaustive literature review, showcasing the progress made in this field and the challenges that remain.

 To the best of our knowledge, this is the first systematic and comprehensive survey that focuses on label-efficient learning of point clouds, providing a detailed overview of the progress and challenges in this field.
 Several relevant surveys have been conducted.
-For example, Guo et al.~\cite{guo2020deep} reviewed supervised deep learning of point clouds, and Xiao et al.~\cite{xiao2022unsupervised} presented a systematic review on unsupervised representation learning of point clouds.
-In addition, several studies~\cite{shen2023survey,jing2020self,qi2020small,wang2022generalizing,zhou2021domain} survey label-efficient learning of other data modalities (e.g., 2D images, texts, and graphs) such as self-supervised learning~\cite{jing2020self}, small sample learning~\cite{qi2020small}, and generalizing across domains~\cite{wang2022generalizing,zhou2021domain}.
+For example, \cite{guo2020deep,nguyen20133d} reviewed fully-supervised deep learning for various point clouds recognition tasks, and \cite{xiao2022unsupervised} presented a systematic review on unsupervised representation learning of point clouds.
+While these surveys provide valuable insights, they overlook label-efficient learning, a crucial task in many practical scenarios where labelled data is scarce.
+In addition, several surveys~\cite{shen2023survey,jing2020self,qi2020small,wang2022generalizing,zhou2022domain} focus on label-efficient learning such as self-supervised learning~\cite{jing2020self,jaiswal2020survey,wilson2020survey}, small sample learning~\cite{qi2020small}, weakly-supervised learning\cite{zhou2018brief,van2020survey,ouali2020overview}, and generalizing across domains~\cite{wang2022generalizing,zhou2022domain}.
+However, they focus on different data modalities (e.g., 2D images, texts, and graphs) without covering the unique challenges and advancements in point cloud processing.
+We believe that this survey will serve as a valuable resource for researchers and practitioners alike by bridging the gap in the current literature and facilitating future development in this very promising field.